TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 23/Numbers 23.7.md

 ---

-And he took up his parable, and said, From Aram hath Balak brought me, The king of Moab from the mountains of the East: Come, curse me Jacob, And come, defy Israel.
+He took up his parable, and said, "From Aram has Balak brought me, the king of Moab from the mountains of the East.
+Come, curse Jacob for me.
+Come, defy Israel.